 “Creating a perspective for the European Parliament on this crucial issue should be a goal for the near future.
 We do not see a problem when it comes to active location services where the user has to initiate every transaction – this is an act of communication between two parties.
 ‘Passive’ locations are different.
 The three parts involved in this process are the person doing the tracking, the person being tracked and the company supplying information to the tracker.
 New location services can be linked to social networking sites.
 Facebook launched Places and the concern is that then, without the user fully understanding the consequences,the location data will be published as part of a profile.”

 She said education is vital beginning now and suggested location services have an over-18 policy that is enforced.

 “Information and education in school starting at an early age is the key to better prevention,” she said.
 “But we need more security on the technical side.
 I agree with John Carr’s proposal to establish a general code by which, for example, each each child would have to agree to being tracked by a specific individual and delivering the password to the real-world address.
 The new code should specify that only persons age 18 or above may be subject to a location service or may initiate one.
 Robust verification systems should be developed in order to assure this.”

 Magid, a co-founder of safeteens.com, offered several safety tips for using location-based programs.
 Among them:

 • Check how a service shares a child’s location and whether the data expires quickly.

-The UN's video recording of the meeting can be found at this link:
+The UN’s video recording of the meeting can be found on this site.

-The UN's official transcript of the meeting can be found at this link:
+The UN’s official transcript of the meeting can be found here.

 – Senior segment producers, Glenn Scott and Janna Anderson